Skip to main content

 Canadians and Permanent Residents who are 21 years of age or older and who lack the normal pre-university schooling may be considered for admission to the MEP, which requires successful completion of a minimum of 18 additional credits.

-To fulfill the requirements of the General Education Elective or General Electives, students may choose courses from either Humanities, Social Sciences or Other Complementary Studies from the list below.
+To fulfill the requirements of the General Education Elective or General Electives, students may choose courses from the departmental course lists in Section 71.110 Complementary Studies for Engineering and Computer Science Students (except courses listed in the Humanities and Social Sciences Electives Exclusion List) or from the Other Courses list.

 Please note that a new course has been introduced to the program core for Mechanical Engineering; MECH 373 Instrumentation and Measurements (3.5cr) (previously referred to as MECH 411).

-• Students admitted in Fall 2022 or after must take MECH 373 as part of their core, and therefore must complete 87 credits from the Mechanical Engineering Core.
+• Students admitted (or re-admitted) in Fall 2022 or after must take MECH 373 as part of their core, and therefore must complete 87 credits from the Mechanical Engineering Core.

 • Students admitted prior to Fall 2022 do not have to take MECH373 as part of their core, and therefore must complete 83.5 credits from the Mechanical Engineering Core and must complete an additional 3.5 credits of technical electives.